Hidradenitis and Pilonidal Disease

 • Laser surgery.

-• Medications to blunt the immune response.
+• Medications to blunt the immune response often called “biologics”, such as Humira or Cosentyx.

 • Functional medicine evaluation for environmental autoimmune triggers.
 (If you are interested in learning more about what Functional Medicine is about, this video link explains more: About Functional Medicine on the Today Show)

-How does this affect pilonidal surgery?
+How does this effect pilonidal surgery?

 It is our recommendation that any patient with HS take a two pronged approach to treatment.
 We feel that they should have a dermatologist help with the diagnosis and treating the symptoms, but also have an autoimmune evaluation by an Functional Medicine physician.
 Even though a patient may have a genetic predisposition to these autoimmune diseases, if certain diet or environmental triggers can be determined and removed, there are times when the disease itself can be eliminated.
 The process of diagnosis and treatment of this problem can take months or years.
 Optimally, this is accomplished before pilonidal surgery is performed, but often this is not feasible.